 Got a free hour to spare?
-Soak up some culture at one of London's many exhibitions.
+Soak up some culture at one of the many great exhibitions in London.
 Whether you want to see paintings, photography, fossils or washing powder packaging through the ages, there's an exhibition to suit your mood.
-We've also put together a comprehensive guide to the seven wonders of London's museums and attractions, to help you really zone in on our city's cultural core.
+We've also put together a comprehensive guide to the seven wonders of London's museums and attractions, to help you really zone into our city's cultural core.

 The very best exhibitions in London